 Companies and self-employed in the cultural sectors have access to the first tranche (€20bn) of the €100bn credit guarantee programme for companies and self-employed mentioned above.

-Interested companies and freelancers may request the guarantee for their operations until September 30, 2020.
-To do this, they must contact the financial entities with which the Official Credit Institute (ICO) has signed the corresponding collaboration agreements.
+Interested companies and freelancers were able to request the guarantee for their operations until September 30, 2020.

 More information here.